0xmamoud/nvim-config/README.md

 # Neovim config

-a simple Neovim config for C/CPP and web development (preter, eslint, tailwind-css, ts...).
+a simple Neovim config built on top of nvchad for C/CPP and web development (preter, eslint, tailwind-css, ts...).

 ## Installation